- Model & Year: 95-01 7-Series, U.S.

 Resler Interface Drivers

 After that, plugging in the Resler device no longer produced a Windows prompt recognizing the device, nor did it appear in the directory tree of Windows Explorer.
 This worried me at first.
-However, when connected to the I-bus (with ignition in position 1), NavCoder recognized the device and read data successfully.
+However, when connected to the i-bus (with car ignition in position 1), NavCoder recognized the device and read data successfully.

 Once your Resler interface is ready, simply plug-in and set your ignition key to position 1 (accessory).
 With NavCoder running, you should begin to see data.
 No user manual exists for NavCoder.
 It was designed to be self-explanatory.